pubpub/platform/infrastructure/maskfile.md

 Usually this means setting a file at `~/.aws/credentials` and `~/.aws/config`: see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

-## aws:tf:apply
+## aws:tf:plan

-> Runs the named infrastructure script interactively using the environment specified.
+> Runs the plan (diff showing) command interactively using the environment specified.

-REQUIRES an environment variable setting:
- TF_VAR_HONEYCOMB_API_KEY
-for secrets that don't exist in this repository

 **OPTIONS**